Is CBD Hemp Oil Safe? Does CBD Oil Have Any Side Effects?

 Before we jump into information on CBD oil side effects, let’s take a look at the most important question that has hopefully crossed your mind.
 Using CBD hemp oil for medical purposes is still a new concept.
 Like any new form of complementary therapy, it’s important to know what you’re getting into.

-One of the biggest concerns with medical marijuana is how it affects cognitive skills and judgment; however, this is because a lot of people don’t know the fundamental differences between the psychoactive chemical, THC and its non-psychoactive counterpart, CBD.
+One of the biggest concerns with medical marijuana is how it affects cognitive skills and judgment.
+This is because a lot of people don’t know the fundamental differences between the psychoactive chemical, THC and its non-psychoactive counterpart, CBD.
 According to a 2015 Senate testimony by Dr. Nora Volkov published by the U.S. Department of Health and Human Services (HHS) CBD is actually quite safe.
 In Volkov’s words:

-“For reasons discussed previously, despite its molecular similarity to THC, CBD only interacts with cannabinoid receptors weakly at very high doses (100 times that of THC), and the alterations in thinking and perception caused by THC are not observed with CBD.
+“For reasons discussed previously, despite its molecular similarity to THC, CBD only interacts with cannabinoid receptors weakly at very high doses, and the alterations in thinking and perception caused by THC are not observed with CBD.
 The different pharmacological properties of CBD give it a different safety profile from THC.”